Yakima County WA Health Homepage

 WAIISRecords@doh.wa.gov

-Once the signed release is received, WA Department of Health will register you in MyIR and send you a temporary PIN and instructions on what to do next.
+Once the signed release is received, Washington State Department of Health will register you in MyIR and send you a temporary PIN and instructions on what to do next.
 When you’re done, you’ll have immediate access to your family's immunization records to view, download, or print as often as you need.
 If you have any questions, please contact Office of Immunization and Child Profile at the information above.

 Option 2: Request a Complete Immunization Record from Your Healthcare Provider